Jump Start at the Illinois Youth Centers

 A study done by the National Center for State Courts and the Association for Children with Learning Disabilities shows the positive impact that tutoring can have.
 In the study, 970 juvenile offenders were randomly assigned to two equal-size groups: a study group whose members received tutoring services and a controlled group whose members did not.
 Researchers found that with 55-60 hours of tutoring the incidence for delinquent acts was significantly reduced.
 When tutoring increased to 100 hours, delinquency reduced to zero.

 The Jump Start program cannot solve the myriad problems faced by at-risk youth.
 What you as a volunteer can do is help to lower the rate of recidivism among incarcerated youth through tutoring in literacy and life skills, and bringing both help and hope to them through mentoring.

-Financial support for the Jump Start program comes from School District #428 of the Illinois Department of Juvenile Justice, Chicago Tribune Charities, a division of the Robert R. McCormick Foundation, the Dollar General Literacy Foundation, and donations from individual contributors and area businesses.
+The Jump Start program is funded by School District #428 of the Illinois Department of Juvenile Justice, the Literacy Office of the Illinois State Library, and donations from individual contributors and area businesses.

 LVI began by working with just four LVA programs, and today provides an array of resources and services to staff, tutors, and students in some 100 adult literacy programs statewide.